sigmaSd/Obsidian-Cloud-Sync-Plugin/README.md

 This plugin helps you synchronize your Obsidian vault with cloud storage using Rclone's bisync feature.
 It provides a simple interface to keep your notes in sync across different devices.

+## Why Not Just Edit Directly in Cloud Storage?

+While it's tempting to directly edit files within a cloud-synced folder (like Google Drive), this often leads to significant performance issues within Obsidian.
+Opening, editing, and even navigating can become sluggish.
+This plugin allows you to work locally with optimal speed and sync only when needed.

 ## Features

 - Synchronize your Obsidian vault with cloud storage